A group is a container for a bunch of windows, analogous to workspaces in other

 Represents a "ScratchPad" group

-Only one of the window among the specified dropdowns will be visible at a time.
+True, only one of the dropdowns will be visible at a time.

 Height of window as fraction of current screen.

 Matchto identify the spawned window and move it to the scratchpad, instead of relying on the window's PID.
 This works around some programs that may not be caught by the window's PID if it does not match the PID of the spawned process.

 Shall the window be hidden if focus is lost?
 If so, the

 DropDownis hidden if window focus or the group is changed.

 Opacity of window as fraction.
 Zero is opaque.

 Shall pointer warp to center of window on activation?
 This only has effect if any of the

 Width of window as fraction of current screen width